Lucas-Peterson/Lucas-Peterson/README.md

 - **Languages** I speak/learn 3 languages: Russian, English and German.

 ## Languages and Technologies
-Python, Aiogram, Asyncio, Matplotlib, Pandas and Sklearn
+Python, Asyncio, Matplotlib, Pandas and Sklearn

 ## Work on